airflow-plugins/example_kubernetes_pod/README.md

 Create a service account tied to a role that allows `create`, `get` and `watch` on pods, and `get` on `pods/logs`.
 Note that any task could potentially take these same actions on an arbitrary pod in the same namespace, assuming it could guess a name correctly, since it cannot list.

+**Note:** If you are using this on Astronomer's Cloud Airflow, the service account is preconfigured to work in the cluster and you can skip this step.

 2. Fork the code found in this repository.

 This repo contains all the necessary Kubernetes specific Airflow plugins with the right import paths.